-The seminary accepts the shared responsibility placed upon it by The United Methodist Church "for the selection and education of candidates" for professional and ordained ministry (The Book of Discipline, 2016, ¶ 1421.1.f).
+The seminary accepts the shared responsibility placed upon it by The United Methodist Church "for the selection and education of candidates" for professional and ordained ministry (The Book of Discipline of The United Methodist Church, 2016, ¶ 1421.1.f).
 The seminary is accountable to the student as well as the church for this commitment.